plfa/plfa.github.io/README.md

 ### Building the EPUB

-The EPUB version of the book is built using Pandoc.
+The [EPUB version][epub] of the book is built using Pandoc.
 Here's how to build the EPUB:

 1. Install a recent version of Pandoc, [available here][pandoc].
    We recommend their official installer (on the linked page),